-Infraction C-1 INSUBORDINATION: The willful failure to respond or carry out a reasonable request by school personnel to include lying and refusal to work.
-Level 2/4 Special Provisions C-2 THREATENING OR INTIMI- DATING ACTS: Verbally or by gesture threatening the well-being, health or safety of any school personnel.
+Infraction Level Special Provisions C-1 INSUBORDINATION: The willful failure to respond or carry out a reasonable request by school personnel to include lying and refusal to work.
+2/4 C-2 THREATENING OR INTIMI- DATING ACTS: Verbally or by gesture threatening the well-being, health or safety of any school personnel, including physical or verbal acts of a sexual nature.
 3/6 Notification of police when appropriate C-3 PHYSICAL ATTACK: The act of physically assaulting any school personnel on school property or at any activity under school sponsorship.
 6/7 Notification of police C-4 DISRESPECT: To insult, call derogatory names, dishonor, make gestures or in any other manner abuse verbally or in writing any school personnel.
 2/4 Parents notified C-5 DISRESPECT FOR THE PROPERTY OF ANY SCHOOL PERSONNEL C-5a - Damage 3 Restitution required through parental contract.
 C-5b - Theft 3/4 Referral to police when appropriate.